jbshep/conversational-python-legacy/chapters/ch3_loops.md

 Note that the string `s` contains a space between the substrings `"abc"` and `"def"`.
 That will become an important observation later.
-Now, we can inspect individual characters by using square brackets and character’s position in the string.
+Now, we can inspect individual characters by using square brackets and character's position in the string.
 Consider the following example.

 ```python